 Perfect and Excellent Attendance

-Each term we mail a special letter to all students who maintain perfect or excellent attendance for the twelve weeks.
+Each term we mail a special letter to all students who maintain perfect or excellent attendance for the semester.

 - Students graduating with a cumulative grade point average of 4.165 or higher earn the distinction of being class valedictorian.

-- Those graduating seniors earning a 4.00 to 4.164 are designated as salutatorians.
+- Graduating seniors earning a 4.00 to 4.164 are designated as salutatorians.